 6.Shemaiah, and Joiarib, Jedaiah,

 7.Sallu, Amok, Hilkiah, Jedaiah.
-These were the chiefs of the priests and their brethren in the days of Jeshua.
+These were the chiefs of the priests and their brothers in the days of Jeshua.

 ¶8.
-And the Levites: Jeshua, Binnui, Kadmiel, Sherebiah, Judah, and Mattaniah, who was over the thanksgiving, he and his brethren.
+And the Levites: Jeshua, Binnui, Kadmiel, Sherebiah, Judah, and Mattaniah was over the songs of praise, he and his brothers.

 9. And Bakbukiah and Unni, their brothers, stood opposite them according to the charges.

-10. And Jeshua fathered Joiakim, and Joiakim fathered Eliashib, and Eliashib fathered Joiada,
+10. And Jeshua fathered Joiakim, and Joiakim fathered Eliashib, and Eliashib, Joiada,

 11.and Joiada fathered Jonathan, and Jonathan fathered Jaddua.

-12. And in the days of Joiakim there were priests, the chiefs of the fathers: of Seraiah, Meraiah; and of Jeremiah, Hananiah;
+12. And in the days of Joiakim there were priests, chiefs of the fathers.
+Of Seraiah, Meraiah; of Jeremiah, Hananiah;

 13.of Ezra, Meshullam; of Amariah, Jehohanan;